 Children and pregnant women are most vulnerable to all these hazards if exposed to VOCs.

 Sick building syndrome is caused by indoor air pollution.
 Buildings with poor ventilation like close cabin offices etc a cause headache, irritation of eyes and nose, allergies and hypersensitivity reactions.

 - Friendly building materials should be used for construction and renovation.

-- Water-based wood coating and paints help in huge reduction of VOCs.
+- Water-based wood coating and paints help in a huge reduction of VOCs.

-- Normal flooring instead of wooden flooring also helps in reduction of these compounds.
+- Normal flooring instead of wooden flooring also helps in the reduction of these compounds.

 - One of the best ways is planting those plants which help in the absorption of VOCs and improves the indoor air quality.

 Ans.
 Volatile organic compounds (VOCs) are gases having a volatile nature that it can be vaporized very fast and are hazardous for human health.